 These two different sports can be played in different places.
 Professional and serious badminton players play indoors, such as in gymnasiums or sports centers with badminton courts inside them.
 Casual badminton players play outdoors such as on a field or beach.

-Squash is also typically played indoors but the courts themselves are literally surrounded by 4 walls and a ceiling.
+Squash is also typically played indoors but the courts themselves are literally surrounded by four walls and a ceiling.
 This is done so players can bounce the ball off the walls to keep the rally going.
 There are also courts outdoors, but these are not as common.
 Since the squash court is inside a wall, wind has less of an effect on the ball.
 There is no net or other equipment needed other than the walled court.
 The only thing needed to be done for the court would be to clean the glass wall.

 5. Equipment Used in the Sport